 Since the hearing, the IUB has reopened the hearing to request additional data from AMES, IPL and the USDA.
-Outside legal counsel is performing additional work to respond to these data requests and to review and respond to the responses made by the other parties.
-Staff has requested the IUB allow the City the opportunity to re-cross examine the other witnesses, if necessary.
-Following the filing of post-hearing briefs and the possible outcome, the City may need to be prepared to appeal the ruling to District Court.
-Staff is requesting that the City Council approve Change Order #2 in an amount of \$50,000.
-That action will increase the overall authorized amount to \$99,800.
+Outside legal counsel has been performing additional work to respond to these data requests and to review and respond to the responses made by the other parties.
+Change Order #2 was approved on November 26, 2019 in the amount of \$50,000 to complete this work.
+A third change order was approved on July 16, 2020 in the amount of \$24,900, bringing the total contract amount to \$124,700.